Hands-On Fundraising

 Telling stories makes us vulnerable

 Telling good stories – the kind that will open other people’s hearts (and brains!) – asks that we share the same feelings we’re communicating.
 It does require some bravery from the writer.
-You need to be willing to put yourself in your protagonists’ shoes – especially if they’re full of holes and the ground is frozen.
+You must be willing to put yourself in your protagonists’ shoes – especially if they’re full of holes and the ground is frozen.

 […] So you’re (more) convinced that stories are the way to win over hearts. […]